flyteorg/flyte/README.md

 </html>

 - Used at _Scale_ in production by **500+** users at Lyft with more than **1 million** executions and **40+ million** container executions per month
-- Enables **collaboration across your organization**, as in:
+- Enables **collaboration across your organization**, to:
   - Execute distributed data pipelines/workflows
   - Reuse tasks across projects, users, and workflows
-  - Backtrace to a specified workflow
+  - Backtrack to a specified workflow
   - Compare results of training workflows over time and across pipelines
   - Share workflows and tasks across your teams
 - **[Quick registration](https://docs.flyte.org/projects/cookbook/en/latest/tutorial.html)** -- start locally and scale to the cloud instantly
-- **Centralized Inventory** constituting Tasks, Workflows and Executions
+- **Centralized Inventory** constituting of Tasks, Workflows and Executions
 - **gRPC / REST** interface to define and execute tasks and workflows
-- **Type safe** construction of pipelines -- each task has an interface which is characterized by its input and output; thus, illegal construction of pipelines fails during declaration rather than at runtime
+- **Type safe** construction of pipelines -- each task has an interface which is characterized by its input and output.
+Illegal construction of pipelines therefore fails during declaration rather than at runtime
 - Supports multiple **[data types](https://docs.flyte.org/projects/cookbook/en/latest/core.html)** for machine learning and data processing pipelines, such as Blobs (images, arbitrary files), Directories, Schema (columnar structured data), collections, maps etc.
 - Memoization and Lineage tracking
 - Workflow features: